Food Safety: Fridge Storage & Maintenance

 - Cross-contamination risks.

-For as little as £4.99, and just a few hours of your time, you could get qualified with a nationally recognised certificate.
+For just a few hours of your time, you could get qualified with a nationally recognised certificate.

-If you have any questions or concerns about the online Food Hygiene course or any other HSEDocs online training queries, please contact our team.
+If you have any questions or concerns about the online Food Hygiene course or any other HSEDocs online training queries, don't hesitate to get in touch with our team.

 What is the 4-Hour Rule in Food?

-The 4-hour rule in food safety explains that food that has been displayed or kept at room temperature can be put back in the fridge and used if it has been no more than 4 hours.
+The 4-hour rule in food safety states that food displayed or kept at room temperature can be returned to the fridge and used if it has been stored for no more than 4 hours.
 Otherwise, it should be thrown away.

 How Long Can Meat Stay in the Refrigerator After Thawing?

 Whilst meat is thawing, it remains safe.
-However, once your meat has thawed, it can’t be kept in the fridge for longer than three days (whole joints, steaks, etc) or one-two days (ground meat or fish).
+However, once your meat has thawed, it cannot be kept in the fridge for longer than three days (for whole joints, steaks, etc.) or one to two days (for ground meat or fish).
 Remember, once your meat has defrosted, it should not be refrozen under any circumstances!